10.4 Progress Reports

 Progress on the adaption of the EAC594 OER textbook is going well and is expected to be completed as planned by September 20XX.

-Using the TEC400 OER textbook as the foundation for the EAC594 OER text, I have been tasked with adapting the text so that it suitable for our degree-level business communication subjects at Seneca.
+Using the TEC400 OER textbook as the foundation for the EAC594 OER text, I have been tasked with adapting the text so that it is suitable for our degree-level business communication subjects at Seneca.
 Adaption involved revising the text so it addresses the needs of business communication students.
 Such revisions include

 - changing content to make the text context-specific for business students